Silly website lets you come up with the worst iPhone design in history

 Funnily enough, even this absurdist version doesn’t think a USB-C port is a realistic option for this year’s iPhone design.
 Bringing back the headphone port?
 Secure.
 Add an HDMI port that is literally thicker than the phone itself?
 No problem.
 But USB-C in 2022 is crazy talk.

 That odd omission aside, this is both fun and acutely well observed.
-We especially enjoyed seeing our pathetic, Homer Simpson-esque phone design presented in an Apple-style keynote video, complete with Tim Cook’s approving voiceover.
+We especially enjoyed seeing our pathetic, Homer Simpson-esque phone design presented in an Apple-style keynote video, complete with approving Tim Cook voiceover.
 While we wait for the iPhone 14, here’s a decent way to kill half an hour by imagining the absolute worst-case scenario when it launches.